Jeff Monroe

-Jeffrey 'Jeff' Rodrick Monroe (born September 5, 1956) is an American politician and a Republican member of the South Dakota Senate representing District 24 since January 8, 2013.
+Jeffrey Rodrick "Jeff" Monroe (born September 5, 1956) is an American politician and a Republican member of the South Dakota Senate representing District 24 since January 8, 2013.
 Monroe served non-consecutively in the South Dakota Legislature from January 1995 until January 2003 in the South Dakota House of Representatives District 24 seat.

 In October 2025, he announced his candidacy for State Treasurer in the 2026 election.

 Education

 Monroe graduated from the University of Nebraska–Lincoln and Northwestern College of Chiropractic (now Northwestern Health Sciences University) with post graduate work at New York Chiropractic College.